mverboom/asker/Readme.md

 *max* (optional)

 The highest number that can be inputted.
+If specified the size of the input field is also sized to the number of positions required for the maximum input.

 *req* (optional)